Kgo890/la-building-permits-lakehouse/README.md

 This project ingests, cleans, and models two distinct LA city data sources into a unified Bronze → Silver → Gold lakehouse architecture:

 - **Structured data**: 405,688 building permits pulled from the LA Open Data Socrata API, modeled into a star schema with 9 dimension tables and a central fact table.
-- **Unstructured data**: 337 Planning & Land Use Management (PLUM) committee meeting agendas, discovered through API reverse-engineering, downloaded as PDFs, and parsed via regex-based text extraction into 7,985 structured agenda-item records.
+- **Unstructured data**: 337 Planning & Land Use Management (PLUM) committee meeting agendas, discovered through API reverse-engineering, downloaded as PDFs, and parsed via regex-based text extraction into 7,985 structured agenda-item records, spanning 112 distinct meeting documents at the Gold layer.

 The two datasets are connected at the council-district level, enabling analysis of both routine permit activity and committee-level case review across all 15 LA council districts, spanning 2016–2026.
-The project answers 25 analytical questions (21 structured, 4 unstructured) and is orchestrated as a scheduled Databricks Job with explicit task dependencies.
+The project is orchestrated as a scheduled Databricks Job with explicit task dependencies and visualized through a 4-page Power BI dashboard.

 ## Architecture